-- Events at the observatory outreach centers, on-site tours and visits; - Public events and lectures, projects in local communities; - Development of printed materials, hand-outs; - Development of internet-based activities, games, multimedia; - Use of new social media, Twitter, Facebook; - Formal education projects, classroom lessons, curriculum development; - After-school programs, classroom visits; - Professional development of teachers, graduate students and post-docs; - Interdisciplinary activities, science and art events;, - Diversity programs; - Participation at conferences, science fairs, and exhibits.
+- Organisation of press and media events to announce gravitational-wave discoveries; - Events at the observatory outreach centers, on-site tours and visits; Public events and lectures, projects in local communities; - Development of printed materials, hand-outs; - Development of internet-based activities, games, multimedia; - Use of social media; - Formal education projects, classroom lessons, curriculum development; - After-school programs, classroom visits; - Professional development of teachers, graduate students and post-docs; - Interdisciplinary activities, science and art events; - Diversity programs; - Participation at conferences, science fairs, and exhibits.

 These programs offer great potential for public education and outreach at all levels and external funding is continuously sought to realize them.

-Target audiences for these activities are school-age children and their families, college students, young adults, teachers and science professionals, and more generally "informal learners", who may have some general awareness of astronomy and its long and rich cultural heritage.
-Increasing the awareness of current scientific research in the youngest segments of the citizenry is particularly important to achieve the four goals of the "Rising Above the Gathering Storm" report:
+Target audiences for these activities are school-age children and their families, college students, young adults, teachers and science professionals, and more generally informal learners, who may have some general awareness of astronomy and its long and rich cultural heritage.
+Increasing the awareness of current scientific research in the youngest segments of the citizenry is particularly important to achieve the four goals of the 'Rising Above the Gathering Storm' report:

-- Increase the talent pool in all the participating nations by improving science education; - Strengthen the participating nations' commitment to fundamental research;
+- Increase the talent pool in all the participating nations by improving science education; Strengthen the participating nations' commitment to fundamental research; - Educate, recruit, and retain top students and scientists;

-- Educate, recruit, and retain top students and scientists; - Ensure the leading role of the participating nations in innovation and scientific research.
+• Ensure the leading role of the participating nations in innovation and scientific research.

-Acknowledging that this audience is traditionally a difficult one to attract, LSC outreach efforts continuously explore new opportunities to promote science among adolescents and young people.
+LSC outreach efforts should continuously explore new opportunities to promote science among adolescents and young people.